argonium/java-services-checklist/README.md

 * If using AWS Lambda, weigh the usage requirements with the budget
 * Design for mobile first
 * Consider the BFF design pattern for different clients (mobile, web)
+* Consider the Saga pattern for failure recovery
 * Avoid premature optimization
 * ORMs are handy for POCs or if the SQL design changes frequently, but not for performance
 * Use REST Standards